MaksymTulyuk/RepData_PeerAssessment1/PA1_template.md

 ##  TRUE :2304      NA's :0         NA's :0
 ##  NA's :0
 ```
+The total number of rows with NA is 2304

 ### Prepare to re-use the data frame `mean` to re-fill the values